tweag/sans_password/README.md

 + _Login_ - When a user enters their email address, if their account exists, they'll be sent an email containing a link to login.
 + _Register_ - When a user enters their email address, if their account does not exist, they'll be sent an email containing a link.
 When they click the link, an account will be created using the provided email address, and they'll be signed in.

+See the source code for the demo app [here](https://github.com/promptworks/passwordless_demo).

 ## Installation

 1. Add `passwordless` to your list of dependencies in `mix.exs`: